isotopp/isotopp.github.io/_posts/2017-08-07-so-you-want-to-write-a-shell-script.md

 in that document, especially the part where they explain this:

 > If you call a script directly from a bourne shell ("./script"
-> without shebang), then the shell only forks off a subhell and
+> without shebang), then the shell only forks off a subshell and
 > reads in the script.
 >
 > The split between original and local copy of the variable is